desimaniac/docs/enable_igpu_on_hetzner.md

 ## Enable HW acceleration in Cloudbox Emby

-Hardware acceleration is currently only available to Plex Pass members.
+Hardware acceleration is currently only available to Plex Pass members (see [this](https://support.plex.tv/articles/115002178853-using-hardware-accelerated-streaming/)).

 _Note: **ALL** the steps below are essential!_